weterynarzfred/page_4/README.md

 - `title` - display name of the option or a function returning one.
 - `type` - one of optionTypes.
 - `selected` - initial value of the option.
+- `image` - filename of the image to display in the option.
+Searched in the `public/images` folder.

 `if type === optionTypes.INTEGER || type === optionTypes.INSTANCER`
-- `cost` - object with costs of each time the option is bought
+- `cost` - object with costs of each time the option is bought.

 `if type === optionTypes.GROUP`
-- `options` - suboptions of the group, same rules apply as for any other option
+- `options` - suboptions of the group, same rules apply as for any other option.

 `if type === optionTypes.INTEGER`
-- `max` - maximum number of simultaneously chosen options
+- `max` - maximum number of simultaneously chosen options.
-- `requirements` - an array containing objects with
+- `requirements` - an array containing objects with.
-  - `text` - text to be displayed, has to be a string
+  - `text` - text to be displayed, has to be a string.
-  - `callback` - a function returning wheter the requirement is met
+  - `callback` - a function returning wheter the requirement is met.

 `if type === optionTypes.SELECT`
-- `max` - maximum number of simultaneously chosen options
+- `max` - maximum number of simultaneously chosen options.
-- `choices` - choices to select from, ech choice can have: title - display name of the choice cost - object with costs of the choice
+- `choices` - choices to select from, each choice can have:
+  - `title` - display name of the choice.
+  - `cost` - object with costs of the choice.

 `if type === optionTypes.INSTANCER`
-- `instanceGroup` - an option with type optionTypes.GROUP, it will be cloned as each of theeated instances; it cannot be a function
+- `instanceGroup` - an option with type optionTypes.GROUP, it will be cloned as each of theeated instances; it cannot be a function.

 When a function requires refreshed data from other options it can call `callOptionFunction(getOption('testOption', state.options), state);`